The Best Wireless Chargers of 2020

 Unfortunately, it seems like it isn't put together as well as some of the other products.
 It just doesn't feel as high-quality, with a sharp lip on the protrusion where you rest your phone.
 The Seneo also doesn't state that it can charge iPhones at their maximum 7.5-watt rate.
 It gets the job done but we found that we liked other products quite a bit more — many of which cost less.

-In our minds, the Nanami is potentially a better phone stand than a charger.
+The Nanami is potentially a better phone stand than a charger.
 It is the tallest of the charging stands, holding your phone up the highest.
-It has some non-slip material that helps prevent your phone from sliding to the side as well.
-The Nanami can also charge your phone in both landscape or portrait orientations.
+It has some non-slip material that helps prevent devices from sliding to the side as well.
+The Nanami can also charge a phone in both landscape and portrait orientations.

-We found this extra height can have some drawbacks, as it is easier to knock over than many of the other stands.
+We found this extra height has some drawbacks, as it is easier to knock over than many of the other stands.
 It can slide around fairly easily and doesn't look particularly good.
 It will charge your phone and doesn't cost all that much but we generally preferred other options.

 Why You Should Trust Us

 Here at GearLab, David Wise leads the charge when it comes to wireless chargers.
 David has rated and reviewed hundreds of tech and consumer products for GearLab over the last few years, covering categories like portable chargers, digital multimeters, 3D printers, and all sorts of cordless tools.
-He also has formal schooling as a mechanical engineer with a particular focus on lithium battery-powered systems, including a wireless recharging autonomous underwater robot, and brings that experience into our comprehensive test and review of wireless chargers.
+He also has formal schooling as a mechanical engineer with a particular focus on lithium battery-powered systems, including a wireless recharging autonomous underwater robot.

 We charged myriad devices with these products, not only looking at how well each one did with smartphones but also with things like truly wireless earbuds and smartwatches.
 We objectively compared charging performance side-by-side by timing how long it took each product to recharge the same phone and used a set of spacers to see just how large of a gap there could be before charging didn't work.
 We also checked to see if these chargers could sustain your battery while watching a movie, as well as rating and scoring the aesthetics, ergonomics, and stability of each product.
-Finally, we tested and compared any other particularly noteworthy features these chargers might have.
+Finally, we tested and compared any other particularly noteworthy features that come with each model.

 Analysis and Test Results